amcquistan/covid-trend-miner/frontend/CRA2TS-Base/README.md

-# wally-world-frontend
+# COVID Dashboard
-Frontend REACT app for wally world.
+A simple CRA2 app with Tyepescript